mattdesl/three-line-2d/README.md

 #### `geometry = Line(path, [opt])`

 Creates a new Line geometry from a 2D list of points.
+You can also ignore `path` and just pass an `opt` object.
+Options:

+- `distances` if true, each vertex will also pass a `lineDistance` attribute to the vertex shader.
+This can be used to compute the U texture coordinate from the start of the line to its end.
+- `closed` if true, a segment will be drawn from the last point to the the first point, and the normals will be adjusted accordingly

 ## License